-Prince George’s County, MD (May 28, 2026) – A woman was critically injured following a two-vehicle collision near Buck Ln and Largo Rd in Prince George’s County.
-The collision involved two vehicles, and one woman was ejected from her vehicle after the impact.
+Prince George’s County, MD (May 28, 2026) – A woman was critically injured following a two-vehicle collision near Buck Lane and Largo Road in Prince George’s County.
+The collision involved two vehicles, and one woman was ejected from her vehicle.

-Emergency units arrived at about 12:15 p.m. on Wednesday, May 28, after reports of the collision.
-Officials confirmed that the second vehicle had two occupants, and no one inside that vehicle was hurt.
+Emergency units arrived at about 12:15 p.m. on Thursday, May 28, after reports of the collision.
+Officials confirmed that the second vehicle had two occupants and that no one inside was injured.

 The wreck remains under review as investigators work to determine what led up to the sequence of events.
 No names have been released for those involved in the circumstances surrounding the wreck.